 DAY 5, Monday - Kenai Fjords National Park Today join a boat cruise from Seward into magnificent Kenai Fjords National Park.
 The Park features dramatic fjords, calving glaciers, and the massive 300 square mile Harding Ice Field.
 The waters of Kenai Fjords are teaming with marine wildlife like Steller sea lions, harbor seals, Dall porpoises, sea otters, and humpback, killer and Minke whales.
 After lunch on board, return to the harbor for an afternoon at leisure Overnight: Seward Meals: Breakfast, Lunch

-DAY 6, Tuesday - Depart Seward, Kenai Cultural Center This morning, begin your day at Exit Glacier.
-Listen closely for the blue ice to crackle!
+DAY 6, Tuesday - Depart Seward, Kenai Cultural Center This morning, visit Exit Glacier, located in the Kenai Fjords National Park.
+Walk along the trail and river beds to see the changes in vegetation and the melting glacier – you may even hear it crackle!
 Depart to Kenai, the largest community on the Kenai Peninsula with its dramatic backdrop of the Alaska Range and three active volcanoes.
 The Kenai River's legendary salmon is the reason Kenai is one of the oldest inhabited settlements in Alaska, often referred to as one of the greatest sport fishing areas in the world.
 Visit the Kenai Cultural Center to view the display of Alaskan artifacts and historical exhibits on the city's Russian heritage.
 Then, continue the journey south, past lush green valleys and fields of wildflowers to the charming and colorful town of Homer.
 As the road turns east along the bluffs overlooking Kachemak Bay, see the astonishing panorama of mountains, white peaks, glaciers and the famous Homer Spit, a long strip of land that stretches into that beautiful deep blue bay.
 Upon arrival to Homer, head towards Homer Spit for Dock Walk of the Harbor and learn about marine wildlife and its great tidal range Overnight: Homer Meals: Breakfast

 DAY 7, Wednesday - Full Day in Homer Discover the unique coastal town of Homer on your day at leisure; activities like fishing and sea kayaking are options for your day at leisure.
 Perhaps try the Islands and Ocean Visitor’s Center, "Your window to the largest seabird refuge in the world."
 There are exhibits inside as well as interpretive trails throughout its sixty acre site or explore this tempting town with its quirky gift shops and art galleries, and plenty of fantastic seafood restaurants Overnight: Homer Meals: Breakfast